 Standard Thai Mon Thong durians have sweet fruity-tasting meat with a firm texture and of yellow color.
 It's the variety that is the least likely to be outright disliked.
 It's also a bit boring for the taste buds.

-Indonesian durians come in a wide range of flavors.
+Malaysian and Indonesian durians come in a wide range of flavors.

 My own preferred variety has white, wrinkled meat with a texture like whipped cream and a bitter-sweet, nutty taste.

 When the meat is not wrinkled upon opening of the fruit, the taste will be less creamy, and rather fruity.

 You are less likely to find bitter-sweet durians with yellow meat, but occasionally you will come across that combination, too.